NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *   Download File Metadata button produces incomplete JSON output omitting such fields as file_name and submitter_id.
 The current workaround includes using the API to return file metadata. <!-- SV-359 / PRTL-177 -->
 *   Annotations notes do not wrap to the next line at the beginning or the end of a word, some words might be split in two lines <!-- PGDC-2474 / PRTL-182-->
 *   Sorting annotations by Case UUID causes error <!-- PRTL-95 -->

 ### Known Issues and Workarounds

 *   General
     *   When no filters are engaged in the Legacy Archive or Data Portal, clicking the Download Manifest button may produce a 500 error and the message "We are currently experiencing issues.
 Please try again later.".
 To avoid this error the user can first filter by files or cases to reduce the number files added to the manifest.
     *   After successful authentication, the authentication popup does not close for Internet Explorer users running in "Compatibility View".
 Workaround is to uncheck "Display Intranet sites in Compatibility View" in Internet Explorer options.
 Alternatively, refreshing the portal will correctly display authentication status. <!-- PGDC-2403 / PRTL-133 -->
+    *   BAM Slicing dialog box does not disappear automatically upon executing the BAM slicing function.
+The box can be closed manually. <!-- PRTL-282 -->
 *   Cart
     *   Counts displayed in the top right of the screen, next to the Cart icon, may become inconsistent if files are removed from the server. <!-- PGDC-2403 / PRTL-133 -->
 *   Web Browsers